italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 TODO Introduction

-   Multi-layer and multi-domain service scenarios, based on the reference network described in section 2 of {{!I-D.draft-ietf-teas-actn-poi-applicability}} and very relevant for Service Providers, are described in sections {{optical-network}} and {{edge}}.
+   Multi-layer and multi-domain service assurance scenarios, based on the reference network described in section 2 of {{!I-D.draft-ietf-teas-actn-poi-applicability}} and very relevant for Service Providers, are described in sections {{optical-network}} and {{edge}}.

+This document is focusing on service assurance for end-to-end L2VPN or L3VPN connectivity services setup over underlying transport optical paths.

    For each scenario, existing IETF YANG data models, identified in section {{yang}}, are analyzed with a particular